code-dot-org/browser/README.md

 ## Development setup

-- Use Node v10: `nvm use v10.17.0` (`nvm install v10.17.0` if it's not available)
+- Use Node v14: `nvm use v14.16.1` (`nvm install v14.16.1` if it's not available)
 - Clone the repository, then run `yarn` to install dependencies
 - `yarn start` launches the app in development mode.
+- `yarn win|mac|linux` will create builds for the given OS in the `./dist` directory
-- `yarn release` will create OS X, Windows, and Linux builds, upload them to S3, and create a Github release.
+- `yarn release` will create OS X, Windows, and Linux builds and upload them to S3, and create a Github release (note: use the build command above to create pre-release builds and verify them on Windows, Mac, and Linux prior to releasing).
 For full instructions, see below
   - For S3 deployment, the same AWS credential configuration that we use for other Code.org AWS work suffices
   - For Github (currently disabled due to a bug in the builder), you'll need to set an environment variable with a personal Github access token that has full "repo" permissions for this repository (you can set up personal access tokens at https://github.com/settings/tokens): `export GH_TOKEN="token_goes_here"`
   - To build an MSI installer, see below

 ## Releasing

 **Note:** You can only release an OS X app from an OS X machine.
 If you are using Linux or Windows, you'll need to pair with someone with a Mac to release the Maker app!
-If you are on OS X, you can release on all platforms.
+If you are on OS X, you may be able to release on all platforms; depending on your hardware and OS version, you may need a Windows (virtual) machine to successfully create a build with native extensions.
+However you create the builds, it is important that you verify they run on their intended platforms before uploading to S3.

 ### AWS Access